TRS-80: Reception

 Dan Fylstra, among the first owners, wrote in Byte in April 1978 that as an "'appliance' computer ... the TRS-80 brings the personal computer a good deal closer to the average customer", suitable for home and light business use.
 He concluded that it "is not the only alternative for the aspiring personal computer user, but it is a strong contender."
 Jerry Pournelle wrote in 1980 that "the basic TRS-80 is a lot of computer for the money".
-He criticized the quality of Tandy's application and system software, and high cost of peripherals.
-Pournelle reported, however, that with the Omikron board, a customer paid less than $5000 for a computer compatible with TRS-80 and CP/M software "all without building a single kit".
+He criticized the quality of Tandy's application and system software and the high cost of peripherals, but reported that with the Omikron board a customer paid less than $5000 for a computer compatible with TRS-80 and CP/M software "all without building a single kit".

 Three years later Pournelle was less positive about the computer.
 He wrote in May 1983, "As to our TRS-80 Model I, we trashed that sucker long ago.
 It was always unreliable, and repeated trips to the local Radio Shack outlet didn't help.
 The problem was that Tandy cut corners".
 Pournelle wrote in July 1983: